dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 ![Simply Wall Street Intrinsic Value](/.attachments/simplywall.st-intrinsic-value.png)

 Other popular metrics are showcased in this application but is done with some visualization to increase the appeal.
-Take for example the P/E ratio makes use of a speedometer, where anything over 20x start to go into the red (this is coming from philosophies of Benjamin Graham and Warren Buffet).
+Take for example the P/E ratio that makes use of a speedometer, where anything over 20x start to go into the red (this is coming from philosophies of Benjamin Graham and Warren Buffet).

 ![Simply Wall Street P/E Ratio](/.attachments/simplywall.st-pe.ratio.png)